Is the Secretary of State open for business?

 - Once the notarization is complete, return the notarized document back to the customer.

 Reappointing notaries public who have received a new commission package must file their oath of office and surety bond with the county clerk’s office within 30 days of the beginning of the term.
-Once the oath of office and surety bond have been filed, the commission extended by Executive Order N-63-20 is no longer active.
+Once the oath of office and surety bond have been filed, the commission extended by Executive Order N-63-20 and Executive Order N-71-20 is no longer active.

 Yes.
 Although our Sacramento public counter services are currently suspended in furtherance of Governor Newsome’s Shelter in Place Order, the Secretary of State continues to accept and process submissions received by other means.
 You are encouraged to use our online services at bizfile.sos.ca.gov or mail your submissions to our Sacramento office.
 Customers with questions are encouraged to ask Eureka – our award winning online chatbot (the bear in the righthand corner of our bizfile.sos.ca.gov) or submit your inquires via email when possible.
 Telephone wait times may be longer than usual while we continue to operate with limited staff in office in order to preserve the health and safety of our customers and staff.